natebarksdale/natebarksdale.github.io/src/content/blog/2025-06-18-what-countries-have-nuclear-weapons.md

 coordinates: [40.7589, -73.9851]
 ---

-For the History.com, I wrote the 'Nuclear Club' and how nations join:
+For History.com, I wrote the about 'Nuclear Club' and how nations join:

 > On October 6, 2006, North Korea announced it had detonated a nuclear bomb—making it the ninth nation to admit doing so.
 It wasn’t supposed to be that way.
 Until 2003, that country had been like all but a handful of countries, bound by the 1968 U.N.
 Non-Proliferation Treaty (NPT).
 That treaty allows peaceful nuclear technologies, but limits nuclear weapons to five nations: the United States, the Soviet Union (now Russia), the United Kingdom, France and the People’s Republic of China.
 >